-3. THE TRUST

-Royal Devon University Healthcare NHS Foundation Trust incorporates both the Royal Devon and Exeter Hospital as well as North Devon.
-The RD & E is a Teaching Hospital based in the historic cathedral city of Exeter in the heart of the South West of England.
+3. THE TRUST The Royal Devon University Healthcare NHS Foundation Trust is a Teaching Hospital based in the historic cathedral city of Exeter in the heart of the South West of England.
+The Trust serves a core population of approximately 400,000, as well as offering specialist care in a number of services across the South west peninsula and beyond.

-4. STAFF UNABLE FOR PERSONAL REASONS TO WORK FULL-TIME

-Any applicant who is unable for personal reasons to work full-time will be eligible to be considered for the post.
+4. STAFF UNABLE FOR PERSONAL REASONS TO WORK FULL-TIME Any applicant who is unable for personal reasons to work full-time will be eligible to be considered for the post.
 The Trust is committed to flexible working arrangements including job-sharing.
 Such arrangements will be discussed with any shortlisted candidate on a personal basis.

-5. THE POSTION

-TITLE: Fellow in Knee Surgery
+5. THE POSTION TITLE: Fellow in Knee Surgery RELATIONSHIPS:

-RELATIONSHIPS:

-The employer is Royal Devon University Healthcare NHS Foundation Trust.
+The employer is the Royal Devon University Healthcare NHS Foundation Trust.
 The post is based on a whole time appointment.

-DUTIES OF THE POST
+DUTIES OF THE POST Clinical:

-Clinical:

 The Fellow is responsible for the daily assessment of all in-patients of his/her named Consultant at the PEOC and should let the Consultant know if any problems arise.
 There is a training Registrar attached to the Unit and ward based junior trainees.
-The Registrar is given prime responsibility for the daily assessment of trauma in-patients but will also be involved with clinical work on the Knee Unit.
+The Registrar is given prime responsibility for the daily assessment of trauma in-patients but will also be involved with Page3 of 9 clinical work on the Knee Unit.
 When one of the Fellows is away the remaining Fellows should liaise closely with the ward doctors and Registrar on the Knee Unit to trouble-shoot problems for all firms and to contact the responsible Consultant in the event that a problem arises.
 The fellow will join their respective trainer in the elective outpatients, elective theatre lists and ward rounds, including the weekly grand round on Tuesday afternoons.
 Pre-admission assessment clinic are held at different times during the week and the fellow is responsible for assessing patients due for admission, and for consenting the patients for their operation.
 Any concerns that the fellow has regarding the patients' suitability for surgery should be discussed with the relevant consultant.
 Any fellow performing independent surgery requires a supervising consultant to be present at the hospital.
 Any fellow performing independent surgery is responsible for ensuring the patients understand that they will be the operating surgeon.
 This must be agreed with the patient before the date of the surgery.
 Treatment protocols have been drawn up that apply to all patients on the Knee Unit.
 Data Capture:

 The unit has a detailed protocol detailing the acquisition of clinical data.
 It is essential that data be collected in a routine and comprehensive fashion on the Knee Unit.
 Trauma:

 There is a limited general trauma on call commitment.
 The Royal Devon & Exeter Hospital is a Trauma Unit linked to Derriford Hospital in Plymouth, the regional Major Trauma Centre.
 The RDE admits approx. 600 hip fractures a year.
-The knee fellows share one of the weeknight overnight on-call slots on the general Orthopaedic Trauma Rota (equates to approximately one in five overnight on calls) plus each covers one split weekend on call every 12 weeks.
-In addition the fellows provide on call leave cover for the knee team Registrar.
+The knee fellows share one of the evening on-call slots on the general Orthopaedic Trauma rota (equates to one in eighteen overnight on calls) plus each covers one split weekend (Fri/Sun) on call every 9 weeks.
+In addition the 3 fellows provide on call leave cover for the knee team Registrar.
 Research: